 A form 204 will have a number of different states for each mode, where a state is a unique combination of enabled/ disabled, visible/invisible controls.
-When a form 204 moves 65 Repeat Rule editing if necessary to a different state, at least one control is enabled or disabled or modified in some way.
+When a form 204 moves to a different state, at least one control is enabled or disabled or modified in some way.

 A key difference between form mode and form state is that mode is determined when the controller 206 is initialized and remains constant until the controller 206 terminates.
-State is determined when the window initializes, but is constantly being reevaluated in response to user actions.
+State is 10 determined when the window initializes, but is constantly being reevaluated in response to user actions.